 Tools compared: SSL/TLS scanners

-Finding the right tool can be difficult.
+Finding the right tool for the job can be difficult task.
 This sheet compares SSLyze, tlsenum, tls-fingerprinting and tls-prober.

 SSLyze provides a library for scanning services that use SSL/TLS for encrypted communications.
 It can be used to test their implementation.